|

 nose and eyes at the front of the face, or more bird-like

 with an elon- gated head.
 In either case, it usually has a mouth rather than a beak.
-Below is a sketch
+Often

 of the general form, a simple schematic showing most of the typical components